 The Madison Regatta, an annual hydroplane powerboat race and riverfront festival, is held on the Fourth of July weekend and attracts more than 70,000 tourists.
-The Ribberfest happens in August and boasts plenty of music and tasty BBQ.
 Madison is also one of the stops along the Indiana Wine Trail, which offers wine aficionados a chance to sample vintages from six nearby wineries.
 Neighboring Clifty Falls State Park has hiking trails, campgrounds, picnic areas and scenic views.

 Climate: Summer temperatures are in the 80s and 90s, and humidity is high.
 Winter temperatures are in the 20s and 30s, and the skies are often overcast.
 The area receives 45 inches of rain and 15 inches of snow on average each year.

-At Least One Hospital Accredited by Joint Commission?
-No, and the nearest one is 50 miles away in Edgewood, Kentucky.
+At Least One Hospital Accredited by Joint Commission: No, but King's Daughters Health has been named a Top 100 Rural Hospital by the Chartis Center for Rural Health.
+The nearest accredited facility is 50 miles away in Edgewood, Kentucky.